-Students apply to the academies in the fall of their 8th grade year.
+Students apply to the academies in the fall of their eighth grade year.
 Admission to an academy is determined through a lottery process.
-The minimum qualifications are a 2.0 grade point average and two letters of recommendation.
+The minimum qualifications are a 2.5 grade point average and two letters of recommendation.
 Additional preferences and priorities are also factored into the lottery.
 More information on this can be found on the U-46 Magnet Academies website at u-46.org/magnetacademies.
 The five academies are:

-Bartlett High School Science, Engineering, and High Technology Academy Elgin High School International Baccalaureate Academy Note: Students who are currently enrolled in the Gifted and Talented Academy will complete that program.
-Larkin High School Visual and Performing Arts Academy South Elgin High School Beacon Academy of Media and Digital Arts Streamwood High School Leadership, Entrepreneurship, Action, and Design Academy (LEAD) Note: Students who are currently enrolled in the World Languages and International Studies Academy will complete that program.
+Bartlett High School Science, Engineering, and High Technology Academy Elgin High School Gifted & Talented/International Baccalaureate Academy Larkin High School Visual and Performing Arts Academy South Elgin High School Beacon Academy of Media and Digital Arts Streamwood High School Leadership, Entrepreneurship, Action, and Design Academy (LEAD)